 Pieces continue to come in.
 Things continue to get categorized.
 And we start going back to the stage 2 pieces and either winnowing them down or moving them on to stage 3 or 4 or x.
 Maybe dipping into the likely no to double check.
 It sort of happens all at once and whirls around in erratic orbits, but eventually settles into an issue comprised of complementary sounds.

-As always, if you have any questions, suggestions, concerns, etc., please get in touch.
+So, I hope that helps you see through the window a bit towards how we do things.
+And, as always, if you have any questions, suggestions, concerns, etc., please get in touch.